 While we know these new guidelines will close the door on funding for some stellar organizations, we know it will also open the door for others and allow us to invest in neighborhoods that are too commonly divested in.

-This new model parallels an internal technology upgrade process making it easier to apply for funding.
-On Monday, August 14, we will begin accepting Letters of Inquiry via our new online platform for our September 15 deadline.
+This new model parallels an internal technology upgrade process making it easier to apply.
 Our goal is to build on our staff’s reputation for friendly accessibility—by streamlining the grantmaking process and increasing the amount of time we spend in the field working with and learning from all of you.

 As I head into year two of listening and talking, researching and designing, debating and reflecting, I realize that the magic of the Field Foundation is the city we live in, the boldness of Chicagoans, of big ideas.
 We are making some changes here; not for change’s sake but for the sake of the city we love.